On the support of extremal martingale measures with given marginals: the countable case

-In this section we study the relation between the WEP and the 2-nets of $S$.
+In this section we study the relation between the WEP and the new notion of deadlocks of $S$ introduced just below.
 By definition, the WEP for a given function \(f\) is defined only up to an \(S\)-affine function.
 Recall that we say that $\textrm{WEP}(f)$ holds on a set $A$ if we have

 for some functions $\varphi_A , h_A, \psi_A$.
 Since on 2-nets all \(S\)-affine functions are affine, we have immediately the following proposition, whose proof is straightforward and therefore it is omitted.